 The furniture was to be delivered to Coffeyville on November 2, 2007, and it was delivered on time as scheduled.

 Now, this should be the end of the story, but it is not.
 The furniture arrived, but the sofa was a reclining sofa and had a faulty mechanism that would not allow it to remain locked in the down position; the sofa went back on the truck.
-The loveseat was a dual reclining type with a console between the seats and it had a small tear in the leather; it, too, was returned.
+The love seat was a dual reclining type with a console between the seats and it had a small tear in the leather; it, too, was returned.

 While this took longer than during the original purchase, it was not excessive, in my opinion.
 At the cashier's desk, it was somewhat more difficult, in that it had to pass through 3 hands to come up with the appropriate balance due.
 One of the difficulties involved finding the returned furniture.
 Our furniture was delivered and returned on a Friday, and the practice MBF is to leave the furniture on the truck to be logged into inventory on the following Monday.
 The bottom line reflected the new balance for the furniture and they gave us immediate credit for the returned furniture.

 Our replacement furniture arrived on the following Friday (11-9), and was delivered on time.
-The sofa/loveseat arrived in good condition and the cocktail table had some very minor abrasions that were resolved with a furniture marker.
+The sofa/love seat arrived in good condition and the cocktail table had some very minor abrasions that were resolved with a furniture marker.
 The table was structurally sound and otherwise free of defects.
 A follow up call to MBF customer service on Monday (11-12) confirmed that the returned furniture was back in MBF's inventory.